smartheim/core/readme.md

 ## Security

 Despite everyone’s best efforts, security incidents are inevitable in an increasingly connected world.
-OHX is written in Rust to avoid common memory access and memory management pitfalls, even for new contributors.
+OHX is written in Rust to avoid common memory access and memory management pitfalls and user input parsing bugs, even for new contributors.

 Industry standards like OAuth and https are used on the external interface level.
 Encryption and https certificate management is based on Rustls and Ring (based on boringssl), two very well maintained Rust crates.
 No openSSL or C legacy involved.

+Limited input buffers and bounded backpressure queues prevent abuse and denial of service attacks.

 **On Linux only**: Modern operating system kernel features restrict internet provided executables ("Scripts", "Addons") via [network user namespaces](https://en.wikipedia.org/wiki/Linux_namespaces#Network_(net)), [cgroups](https://en.wikipedia.org/wiki/Cgroups) and [seccomp](https://en.wikipedia.org/wiki/Seccomp).